 Disney Springs has two new, very High Tech parking lots.

-Many new restaurants and shops have opened over the course of 2015 to 2017 (few with new military discounts).
+Many new restaurants and shops have opened over the course of 2015 to 2019 (a few with new military discounts).
 These new parking structures have also opened, offering 4 to 5 times the parking spaces in the same footprint as the original parking lot.

-First the Orange Garage opened located by the West Side, followed by the Lime Garage by the Landing.
-The Maleinius memorial parking structure across the street from the Marlteplace is still under construction.
+First the Orange Garage opened located by the West Side, followed by the Lime Garage by the Landing and now the Grapefruit Garage across the street from the Lime.

 The Disney Springs parking garages are new, clean, safe, and a pleasure to park in!

 As you enter either of the garages, electronic signs will advise you exactly how many open parking spaces are available on each of the 5 levels.

 Of course the more spaces that are open, the better your chances of getting a spot close to the elevator and escalators.

 Once you’ve selected a level, you will see electronic signs over the entrance to each row.
 These signs advise you exactly how many parking spots are open in that row.

 As you look down each row you will also see a line of detector/light combos hanging down over the rear of each parking spot.

 These will light up with a green indicator if the spot is empty.
 This is so cool as you can see before you enter a row both how many spots are open and where they are.